vschroeter/obsidian-virtual-linker/README.md

 ## Roadmap

 - [x] Glossaries can be overwritten by nested glossary folders
+- [ ] Support aliases for glossary entries
 - [ ] Add glossary entry preview in live preview mode